Jordan Avi Ogman Foundation

 PROGRESSION OF THE DISEASE: Jordan rises to the occasion, time and time again, fighting every second of every day, for his ability to swallow, walk without falling, and articulate his thoughts and needs with his extremely limited ability to speak.
 TECPR2 has already robbed him of so much, including, but not limited to, cognitive ability and his ability to maintain balance and coordinate movements, both physical and verbal, leading to falling multiple times an hour and frustration due to speech delay.
 Despite the daily challenges Jordan faces from TECPR2, his smile and laugh continue to light up any room he enters.
 He is loving, kind, playful and beyond determined.
 We are special needs parents not doctors trying our best to understand our son's disease.
 Doctors have described that in the near future, without a treatment/cure, TECPR2 progressive degeneration will rob Jordan of his winning personality and of any ability to walk, say words, meaningfully interact, and get enough oxygen while sleeping or awake leading to a rapid decline and premature death.

 THE QUEST FOR THE CURE: THERE IS HOPE!
 We are beyond grateful for the partnership of our university scientists who are determined to find a treatment/cure for Jordan.
-We are not doctors, we are special needs parents, but we have learned that gene therapy is a logical and natural progression of the last 20 years of research in medical genetics and molecular biology.
+We are not doctors, we are special needs parents, but we have learned that therapeutics and gene therapy is a logical and natural progression of the last 20 years of research in medical genetics and molecular biology.
 As this information has accumulated, it has become clear that virtually every disease has a genetic component.
 Thus, if the right gene is delivered to the right location in the body at the right time, there is a potential for significant improvements in the management and correction of many human diseases.
 Because essentially similar strategies can be applied to an extremely broad range of human diseases, the potential of gene therapy is considered to be extraordinary.
-It is our family's hope and firm belief that TECPR2 will be the next genetic disease amenable to gene therapy.
+It is our family's hope and firm belief that TECPR2 will be the next genetic disease amenable to therapeutics and gene therapy.

 GOAL: The goal of the Jordan Avi Ogman Foundation is to raise awareness and funds for a treatment and cure for TECPR2, a rare and fatal disease.
 Jordan is a rare disease warrior who is determined, resilient, bright and just the sweetest and funniest little boy.
 We can’t and won’t lose him to TECPR2.